 Jump to section

-than being a disease in itself, hypotonia is often a symptom of an underlying condition.
+Better known as having low muscle tone, hypotonia is a state in which your muscles have reduced their resistance to passive movements, making them more “floppy”.
+Rather than being a disease in itself, hypotonia is most often a symptom of an underlying condition.

 Hypotonia roughly translates to “lowered muscle tone and muscle tension”.
 As healthy muscle tone is what enables us to move, control our

-posture, walk, and carry out everyday tasks, hypotonia that affects the feet and legs can have significant impacts on a person’s
+posture, walk, and carry out everyday tasks, when we see hypotonia affecting the feet and legs, it can have significant impacts on a

-In healthy individuals, the fibres of a muscle overlap in a way that they can easily pull on one another and contract the muscle when required, moving your body in the way you need.
-In hypotonia, the muscle fibres do not overlap in the same way, and more force and energy is needed to move the muscle.
-This means that people with hypotonia often struggle with weakened muscles and reduced strength.
-There may also be problems between the signals that travel from the brain to the nerves which tell the muscles when to contract, and by how much.
+In healthy individuals, the fibres of a muscle overlap in a way that they can easily pull on one another and contract the muscle when required, moving your body in the way you need and effectively maintaining your posture.
+In hypotonia, the muscle fibres do not overlap in the same way, and more force and energy is needed to move your muscles (and therefore your body).
+This means that people with hypotonia often struggle with limited muscle weakness and reduced strength.
+There may also be problems in the transmission of signals from the brain to the nerves which tell the muscles when to contract, and by how much.

 Sometimes, children are born with hypotonia that isn’t related to any condition, which is called benign congenital hypotonia.
 In other cases, a cause for hypotonia is a mystery, and cannot be identified.